 Mahabharata as a story continues to inspire everyone who reads the story.
-Especially when trying to understand the basic human nature and its multiple hues of grey.
-Every reader picks up a favorite character that touches him or her most and tries to find those traits in people around them, in stories that they read.
-Sometimes they can mix and match and create stories inspired by epic characters and real life characters.
+Especially when trying to understand the basic human nature.
+And its multiple hues of grey.
+Every reader picks up a favorite character that touches him or her most.
+And tries to find those traits in people around them, in stories that they read.
+Sometimes they can mix and match and create stories inspired by epic characters and real-life characters.
 But every author who writes inspired by the epic has a key character that they want to write about.
 Vyasa the narrator of the story has intrigued Alice Albinia the author of Leela’s Book.

-In the beginning, it took me sometime to get what the author intended to say, in the middle I loved the book as the characters kept getting introduced, as unconventional relationships kept getting established, but towards the end I wanted the book to finish as I knew what is happening and what will eventually happen.
-There are too many characters, none of them leading a normal life and all of them engaged in some non-conventional relationships.
-There are two families that are already related but not many know about it and are now tying another knot between them and there is a hidden knot between the two brothers-in-law.
+In the beginning, it took me some time to get what the author intended to say.
+In the middle, I loved the book as the characters kept getting introduced, as unconventional relationships kept getting established.
+But towards the end I wanted the book to finish as I knew what is happening.
+And what will eventually happen?
+There are too many characters, none of them leading a normal life.
+And all of them engaged in some non-conventional relationships.
+There are two families that are already related.
+But not many know about it.
+And are now tying another knot between them.
+And there is a hidden knot between the two brothers-in-law.

-The book more or less revolves around Nizammudin in Delhi, the two facets of it – one that is called Basti i.e. area around the shrine of Nizammudin Auliya and is inhabited by poor people mostly Muslims and the other that belongs to the rich and famous who mostly identify themselves as intellectuals.
-The author seems to have lived in this area and she is definitely fascinated by it, specially the Basti.
-She goes on and on describing each and every lane of Basti, the same nala every time the scene moves there.
+The Leela’s Book more or less revolves around Nizamuddin in Delhi.
+The two facets of it – one that is called Basti i.e. area around the shrine of Nizamuddin Auliya and is inhabited by poor people mostly Muslims.
+And the other that belongs to the rich and famous who mostly identify themselves as intellectuals.
+The author seems to have lived in this area.
+And she is definitely fascinated by it, especially the Basti.
+She goes on and on describing each and every lane of Basti, the same Nala every time the scene moves there.

 A bit abstract, but yet grounded in mythology and revolving around the area of Old Indraprat and a poem that helps join all the dots.